Best MLB Handicapper

 The Oracle Park Fade

-Oracle Park's 82 home run index is the second-lowest in baseball.
+Oracle Park's 79 home run index is among the lowest in baseball.
 Visiting power hitters who rely on fly balls see their production crater.
 Target "No HR" bets on fly-ball hitters at Oracle, especially in night games when the marine layer is at its thickest.

 Building Your Park Factor System